networktocode/workshop-implementing-cicd-documentation/Lab_3_Collaboration_Tools/README.md

 ## Labels

-Labels are typically used to categoize and organize issues, requests, and anything that you want to filter on.
+Labels are typically used to categorized and organize issues, requests, and anything that you want to filter on.

 https://docs.gitlab.com/ee/user/project/labels.html

 We can use labels for the following:

-- Prioriteis: P1 Critical, P2 High, P3 Medium, P4 Low, etc.
+- Priorities: P1 Critical, P2 High, P3 Medium, P4 Low, etc.
 - Status: In progress, To Do, Review, Blocked, etc.
 - Type: Bugs, Features, Documentation, etc.